General ASA program FAQs are listed below. Travel-specific FAQs can be found here.

 Teams are formed primarily by the neighborhood club managers, sometimes with the help of individual coaches.
 ASA staff typically are not involved in team formation and player placement on teams.

-Why are Travel players permitted to play on Rec teams?
+Why are Travel or Developmental (“select”) players permitted to play on Rec teams?

-We do have specific limitations on the number of Travel players that can be rostered on a given team.
-That number changes as the team sizes increase, but in all cases we are trying to prevent teams from being “taken over” by Travel players.
-Likewise, we don’t want potential Rec players being denied a roster spot because it went to a Travel player.
+We do have specific limitations on the number of select players that can be rostered on a given team.
+That number changes as the team sizes increase, but in all cases we are trying to prevent teams from being “taken over” by select players.
+Likewise, we don’t want potential Rec players being denied a roster spot because it went to a select player.
 We believe there are mechanisms in place (and a lot of accommodation made by our volunteer Club Managers) that give all comers chances to play.

-In many cases, mixing Travel and Rec kids on the same team helps all involved.
-The Travel kids revel in a more relaxed soccer environment, and they get to try things that might not be encouraged in the Travel environment.
+In many cases, mixing select and Rec kids on the same team helps all involved.
+The select kids revel in a more relaxed soccer environment, and they get to try things that might not be encouraged in the select environment.
 Smiles result.
-For the Rec kids, the exposure to Travel players may elevate their games.
+For the Rec kids, the exposure to select players may elevate their games.
 They may learn from their peers in ways that are invaluable.
 If, in keeping these players together on the field, the kids end up having a good deal of fun, then we’ve accomplished our mission.

 ASA’s Travel program conducts tryouts each Spring, typically starting mid-May.
 Keep an eye out for tryout information on this site starting in April.
 Also, some teams may have current needs to fill out their rosters.
 For more info about this, please contact the Director of Travel Coaching (German Peri) using the contact info shown here.